LimHaeryong/Visual-Odometry/README.md

 This part is referred to the algorithms of ORB-SLAM2 and stella_vslam.

-Then, the cv::TriangulatePoints function with the DLT algorithm is used to compute the 3D positions of the feature points.
+Then, the cv::TriangulatePoints function is used to compute the 3D positions of the feature points.

 ### 3. MotionEstimation
 The final step is to estimate the camera motion using the 3D feature points obtained from triangulation.